ClickHouse/ClickHouse/docs/en/sql-reference/data-types/multiword-types.md

 # Multiword Types {#multiword-types}

-When creating tables, you can also use data types with a name consisting of several words.
-This is necessary for better SQL compatibility.
+When creating tables, you can use data types with a name consisting of several words.
+This is implemented for better SQL compatibility.

 ## Multiword Types Support {#multiword-types-support}